unswo/biohackathon_2025/GRN_project/plan.md

 * ~Explore the data, and relate results back to existing retinal research where possible.~

-* Run the scenicplus pipeline
+* ~Run the scenicplus pipeline~

-* Generate ideas on how to use these results to order cells - can we use regulon scores?
-Sets of enhancers?
+* ~Generate ideas on how to use these results to order cells - can we use regulon scores?
+Sets of enhancers?~

-* Do the results agree with what was identified in Birthe's paper?
-Compare results from this dataset to the analysis in Birthe's paper.
+* ~Do the results agree with what was identified in Birthe's paper?
+Compare results from this dataset to the analysis in Birthe's paper.~

+Objects are massive an environment is regularly >300GB - may have to use comet for full dataset.

 #### Day 2

 * (Fill this in based on plan generated on the previous day)

+* **FIXED** atac section ✔️

+* Run cistarget db ✔️

+Run pipeline?

 #### Day 3